Trial for sex trafficking of teen ends in guilty plea for Turtle Creek man

 Prosecutors said Fuqua arranged a meeting for the teen and Shannon to have sex with another man the next day.

-Police said Fuqua and the Shannon left the restaurant as responders treated the teen.
+Police said Fuqua and Shannon left the restaurant as responders treated the teen.

 Shannon, formerly of Texas, pleaded guilty last year to felony counts of trafficking in minors, statutory sexual assault, promoting prostitution of a minor and conspiracy as well as one misdemeanor offense of prostitution.